AliTarhini/bookify/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application is divided into two pages:
+- MyBooks page: to show the list of your books <br />
+- Search Book page: to search for a specific book

 ## Code scaffolding